-The removal of the Original Heater Assembly can be accomplished by disconnecting three control cables.
+The removal of the Original Heater Assembly is accomplished by disconnecting two control cables.
 One is attached to the Heat/Defrost door (see figure 2).
-One is attached to the Temperature door, and one is attached to the Vent / Heat door (see figure 3).
-Disconnect the tool is needed to reinstall.
+One is attached to the Temperature door. (see figure 3).
+Disconnect the electrical harness from the assembly.
+You will not be reusing any of the OEM heater assembly (see figure 2).

-When retaining parts it's a good idea to store parts in a zip lock bag, labeled with GOOD IDEA info where the parts came from and what size/type of
+When retaining parts it's a good idea to store good IDEA parts in a zip lock bag, labeled with info where the parts came from and what size/type of tool is needed to reinstall.